How to Learn Japanese through Anywhere Immersion

 What’s in the Guide?

-Master Japanese shows you how to acquire languages in a fun, adult-friendly way, with detailed tips on creating a personalized immersion environment, strategies for working with—not against—how the brain works, tips for how to get (and stay!) motivated throughout your learning journey, a hundreds of resource recommendations to help you reach your fluency goals while having heaps of fun along the way.
+Master Japanese shows you how to acquire languages in a fun, adult-friendly way, with ① detailed tips on creating a personalized immersion environment, ② strategies for working with—not against—how the brain works, ③ tips for how to get—and stay!—motivated throughout your learning journey, and ④ hundreds of John-tested, John-approved resource recommendations to help you reach your fluency goals while having heaps of fun along the way.

 Part 1: Start Here